mario-mdsdev/aws-batch-sftp-demo/README.md

 # AWS Batch SFTP Demo

+This demo application aims to test AWS Batch to transfer a file from S3 bucket to an external SFTP using Python library paramiko.

 ### Change in sendToSFTP.py file the 'sftp_hostname' and 'sftp_username' values

 ### Replace the pkey file content with your private key value